 Don’t use this tip just for work, use it around the house as well.
 Meal prep by chopping vegetables for multiple days at one time.
 The momentum on tasks like that carry over to future days, giving you back some time.

 Seven – Create If-Then Rules for Yourself

 Another way to reduce decision fatigue, build new habits, and take advantage of the concept of momentum is to create if-then rules for yourself.
 Like creating standards for your life, if-then rules help you channel your energy towards your bigger goals.
 You’re more likely to follow through on good intentions if you if you say: when X happens, then I will do Y. You decide on your course of action in advance.
 Before your tired, swamped, or stressed.

 If-then rules help me work on my goals without having to make even more decisions.
 If I pour a cup of coffee, I then pour a glass of water.
-If I wake up between 4:30 and 5 AM, I then go ahead and get up and workout before making coffee.
-If I have a client-free day, then I will spend an extra hour writing.
+On the mornings I wake up between 4:00 and 5 AM, I then go ahead and get up and workout before making coffee.
+When I have a client-free day, then I will spend an extra hour writing.